 Technical documentation requires years of experience and expertise on the subject matter, especially if you’re working in complex fields like industrial, medical, computer science, and other similar industries.
 That’s why you need to follow good documentation practices.

 In any case, keep in mind that you need to understand good documentation practices to further your technical writing career.
-If you’re interested in learning more via video, then watch below.
+If you’re interested in learning more via video, then watch the video below.
 Otherwise, skip ahead.

 Let’s dive right in.

-What Exactly Are Good Documentation Practices (GDocP)?
+What are Good Documentation Practices (GDocP)?

 You can’t put it under the general best practices of technical documentation because it is a specific method of developing documentation.
-It follows and very specific list of standards that need to be followed by whoever’s developing the documentation.
+It follows a very specific list of standards that need to be followed by whoever’s developing the documentation.
 It’s widely used in the pharmaceutical industry and the medical devices industry.

 When you’re publishing documentation, you need to follow the GDocP checklist requirements to meet the industry standards.
 Otherwise, your technical documentation will not be approved and official.